kosli-dev/cli/docs.kosli.com/content/kosli_overview/kosli_tools.md

 ### Installing the Kosli CLI

 Kosli CLI can be installed from package managers, by Curling pre-built binaries, or by running inside a Docker container.
-We recommend using a Docker container for the tutorials.
 {{< tabs "installKosli" >}}

 {{< tab "Homebrew" >}}